Lifewitdata/healthcare-claims-data-quality-analytics/README.md

 a real person, on purpose.

 > Built as a portfolio project for healthcare data analyst / claims data
-> engineering roles (e.g. Gainwell-style reference data + claims analytics
+> engineering roles (e.g.  reference data + claims analytics
 > work) using **only** Python, Pandas, MySQL, SQL, and Jupyter — no BI tools,
 > no ML.